Soyer, Raphael, b. 1899 d. 1987

 - Oral history interview with Raphael Soyer, 1981 May 13-June 1

 - Raphael Soyer lecture, 1960

-- Image Gallery items from other collections related to Soyer, Raphael
+- Image and Media Gallery items from other collections related to Soyer, Raphael

 Related MaterialsIn 1968, Royer loaned materials for microfilming (reel N68-1), including a small amount of correspondence and three sketchbooks,.
 These papers were returned to Raphael Soyer after microfilming and were not included in subsequent donations.